 The Corn Exchange has several food-ordering points and coffee carts, not to mention its own public café (Bert's Coffee Bar).
 Sandwiches, soup, cakes, a couple of hot food options are on offer - plus we make sure there are vegetarian and gluten-free, and as far as possible, dairy-free options on the menu (while stocks last, of course).
 (The venue is right by a large 24-hour supermarket, in case we cannot cater for your needs.)

-On the Thursday and Sunday, when classes are held in the Risk Factory, the Corn Exchange will not be open to the public for catering - with the exception of Bert's Coffee Bar, which is open to the public every day.
+On the Thursday and Sunday, when classes are held in the Risk Factory, the Corn Exchange will not be open to the public for catering - with the exception of Bert's Coffee Bar, which is open to the public every day except Sunday.
+There is a branch of Costa Coffee 5 mins walk away.

 Do I bring cash or can I pay by card?